FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R11

-Use hg push to push your commits (changesets) to the central repository.
-The changes made by Primal will appear in the central repository.
+Use 'hg push' to push your commits (changesets) to the central repository.
+The changes made by John will appear in the central repository.

 ..
 L12